 CDN Integration with WordPress

-While keeping all of the above in mind, you should choose a CDN provider that works well with WordPress too.
-Using a WordPress integration plugin, it is possible to connect a CDN to WordPress.
+While keeping all of the above in mind, you should also choose a CDN provider that works well with WordPress.
+Whether it is a free CDN service or not, you should be able to connect it to WordPress using a WordPress and CDN integration plugin.

-This is a feature that some CDN providers offer, like Sucuri, Akamai, KeyCDN, or Cloudflare.
-It will make setting up and managing the CDN easier without the need for technical knowledge or manual configuration.
+Some CDN providers, such as Sucuri, Akamai, KeyCDN, or Cloudflare, offer this feature.
+It makes setting up and managing the CDN easier without the need for technical knowledge or manual configuration.

 Of course, it would be wise to first ensure that this plugin is compatible with your website’s theme and other plugins and has no conflicts or issues that can affect your website’s performance and functionality.